anirbanroydas/rabbitChat/docs/features.rst

 * Shows number of people online
 * Shows who is typing and who is not
 * Join/Leave chat room features
+* Microservice
+* Testing using Docker and Docker Compose
+* CI servers like Jenkins, Travis-CI